ABOUT WALNUT AVENUE SCHOOL

 As home to the district’s special – needs pre-school program, Walnut Avenue School provides an early intervention program that addresses the needs of children, 3 – 5 years of aged who, through an initial screening and Child Study Team Assessment, have been identified as having one or more of a wide variety of developmental delays.
 Staffed by fully certified teachers with specific training in early childhood issues, the program addresses the goals and objectives of each student’s Individualized Education Plan.
 A typical daily regimen is built around creative and purposeful play activities designed to help young learners develop and expand emerging language and reasoning skills.
 Related services provided by speech and occupational therapists help to round out a highly individualized program that provides the early intervention needed for students to successfully enter the mainstream learning environment.

 Our staff and parents alike have also been active in exploring models for thematic planning.
-In recent years, we’ve achieved considerable success by framing instruction within a multicultural theme entitled, “It’s a Small World,” itself divided into four sub-themes:
+In recent years, we’ve achieved considerable success by framing instruction within a multicultural theme entitled, “It’s a Small World,” itself divided into three sub-themes:

 Related activities help students build feelings of self-worth and self-esteem by leading them to appreciate their importance within their family and school.
 Their awareness of the commonality of families should, naturally, begin with their own family and extend to others’.
-An important aspect of this awareness is an understanding that there are many different types of families, and that each type provides a source of love, learning, encouragement, and support.
+An important aspect of this awareness is an understanding that there are many different types of families, friends and communities and that each type provides a source of love, learning, encouragement, and support.

 Related activities reinforce multicultural topics.
 Children are guided to the discovery that each of us is special, and that the differences of race, religion, and culture make for a richer world.
 A core lesson: we must resist the tendency to label as “odd” or “wrong” cultures and customs that are different from our own.
 Indeed, once we look deeper, we realize that our differences serve only to underscore our shared humanity.